Book One of the Heritage Series:

 Sirius glanced at them with obvious contempt in his eyes, but then his eyes fell on Dudley for a long moment and his stern glare softened a degree or two.
 He, more than anyone else, could understand the effect of Dementors.
 He looked to Petunia for the first time and the intensity increased again.

 "Hello again, Petunia.
 I have not seen you since the day James and I attempted to invite you to your sister's wedding.
 Do not worry: I will not be spending much longer in this house.
 Harry is just getting his things and then we will both be leaving."
-Crossing to the front door, he opened it slightly and called, "Nymphadora?"
+Crossing to the front door, he opened it slightly and called in a singsong voice, "Nymphadora?"

 Harry heard a hiss in response, but chose to ignore it and went upstairs to get his trunk.
 He was surprised to see Uncle Vernon follow him to help, but then he realized that it was so Sirius wouldn't see the locks and cat flap.